-Applications from international students need to be lodged by early September of the year before the applicant would be intending on starting the course if accepted.
+Applications from international students need to be lodged by the end of the first week in September of the year prior to the applicant's intended starting date.
 A strict quota for international places in the course is applied each year.
-Application for international students is through Deakin International www.deakin.edu.au/international
+Application for international students is through Deakin International www.deakin.edu.au/international.